 If you don't have an active list, you cannot really do much marketing; you cannot grow and scale your business.

-Recap of Simple Marketing Plan Formula
+Recap of Simple Marketing Formula for Medical Practices:

 Six steps to your Simple Marketing Plan to finish the year strong or have a strong next 12 months for your health clinic.